anandojha/PySTARC/README.md

 ## Overview

-PySTARC computes the bimolecular association rate constants (k<sub>on</sub>) by implementing rigid body Brownian dynamics within the Northrup-Allison-McCammon formalism. k<sub>on</sub> is the diffusion limited rate of reaching an outer surface, multiplied by the probability of subsequently reaching reactive contact before escaping.
+PySTARC computes the bimolecular association rate constants by implementing rigid body Brownian dynamics within the Northrup-Allison-McCammon formalism.
 Trajectories run in parallel on the GPU with a NumPy CPU fallback.
-Applications include protein-ligand and protein-protein association, as well as other diffusion controlled encounters.

 ## Installation